 We wanted to deploy a Play! framework application to the cloud but we didn’t want to take care of all security updates on a virtual machine.
 Heroku is very expensive and Amazon has had no suitable solutions for our needs.
 We decided to go with Windows Azure.

 About JSON in general

 In today’s world, most of the mobile and web applications we write include some background activity with an API, like handling user info, or fetching data.
 Over 90% of the time (I didn’t look up the exact number, I’m sure you will forgive me) the servers respond with a JSON object containing the information we desire.
 If you’re unfamiliar with the structure of a JSON object, it’s definitely worth looking into.
 There are quite a few greatly designed tutorials on the topic, there’s one on W3Schools, for example.

 Once we receive the API response, we generally want to pass this information to our business logic, and eventually to our viewcontrollers.

+The most straightforward way would be to deserialize this string (it is essentially nothing more than textual data) into a valid JSON object.
+These objects are usually a hierarchy of dictionaries and arrays.
 However, accessing these values from the root object is a pain in the rear.
 It’s time-consuming, produces messy code, and it’s unsafe.
 A typo in our code while accessing a key will not produce any errors, since the keys are strings.
 Without the keen eyes of an experienced developer, who can spot a typo from a mile off, debugging these coding errors takes a lot longer than it should.